- Museums and Art Galleries

 Venue type: Indoor

 Eureka!
-Children’s Museum is for parents who want their children to be curious about the world around them.
+The National Children’s Museum is for parents who want their children to be curious about the world around them.

 The UK’s only fully interactive museum is totally dedicated to children aged 0-11.
 There are over 400 interactive, hands-on exhibits designed to inspire children to find out about themselves and the world by asking questions and challenging what they learn.